for decorative images

 • Apply 303 protectant.
 Once a year, apply a coat of 303 protectant to fortify your kayak against harmful UV deterioration.

-Kayak Storage Ideas
+Kayak Storage solutions

 Why Indoor Canoe Storage